 3. The Power of a Positive No (William Ury)

 The entrepreneurial canvas is dotted with women and men juggling many roles.
 We are often persuaded to believe that whatever comes our way should not be allowed to slip through our fingers.
 However, this book by William Ury dismisses this notion and aims to help you bring order to your business venture.
 It underscores the need to pick only what is beneficial to your business.
 Phil Libin, the boss of Evernote, a document-storage service, in an interview with The Economist, noted: “(Entrepreneurship) is amazingly difficult work – you have no life balance, no family time, and you will never work harder in your life.”
 He credits the book with restoring order and routine in his life.

-SEE ALSO :Of passion, failure and the truths of business4.
+SEE ALSO :Failure is part of your journey, learn from it4.
 How to Win Friends and Influence People

 With resources like this Dale Carnegie book, your business should be able to skip over a lot of the trial and error phase of growth.
 The book, first published in 1936, teaches you how to make friends for your business, master the art of pitching ideas to people who might not be interested and how to handle competition.
 Warren Buffet, one of the world’s most successful investors, is said to have taken Carnegie’s classes when he was 20.
 Over the years, he has praised the book for teaching him how to build an impressive empire.

 5. Steal Like an Artist: 10 Things Nobody Told You About Being Creative

 “Nothing is original, so embrace influence, collect ideas, remix and re-imagine to discover your own path.”